 Language use and classroom life are experiencing changes that have interesting implications for how we think about them.
 I have in recent years been using in all my classes a form of written discussion that makes use of the discussion forum on Canvas.
 For three particular limited time periods during the semester (for a 30 to 36-hour time period around Sep.
 23, Oct.
 21, and Nov.
 18), I will ask you to participate in asynchronous online discussions.
 We will NOT meet in our classroom on those three days.
-In addition, we will be using synchronous chatting in class at all class meetings.
-Bring your laptops, or, if you don't have one or can't bring one, I will bring a bank of laptops borrowed from the LTC to supplement.
+In addition, we will be using synchronous chatting in class at many (if not all) class meetings.
+Bring your laptops, or, if you don't have one or can't bring one, I will bring several laptops borrowed from the technology center.